derhansen/sf_event_mgt/Documentation/ForAdministrators/CustomNotifications/Index.rst

 ====================

-If you use the registration option for events, you have to possibility to send custom notifications to all (confirmed) participants of the event.
+If you use the registration option for events, you have to possibility to send custom notifications to participants of the event.
 In order to do so, use the admin module to open the "Notify participants" view.

 .. figure:: ../../Images/event-custom-notification.png
    :alt: Actions of the backend module